butchbrenton/butchbrenton.github.io/Jupyter/index.md

 ---
 ---
 # Go Tribe!
-## Here is some outstanding content
+## Here is some outstanding content!

 Notebooks created for CTBA (Competing Through Business Analytics).
 Data files are also incuded in the repository.